JJJcfff/Web_Security/assign3/submission/solve.md

 ```
 In this function, it uses `target[key] = source[key]` to assign the value of `source[key]` to `target[key]`.
 However, if the target is something like `__proto__`, then it will pollute all objects.
+In this case, `__proto__.defaultFilter`.
-The template engine will be polluted, and if we attatch some code to the template engine,
+The template engine will be polluted, and
-we can execute arbitrary code as it is rendered.
+we can execute arbitrary code by calling the `defaultFilter` as the engine is rendering.

 ### How to exploit the vulnerability and retrieve the flag